ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

 ## Attachments
 ### Barrel
 These would be attached to the barrel of a gun and would modify bullets and the firing of the gun.

+## Misc.
+Ideas
+**Gunboats**
+- Originally, the idea was for it to be a piece of armor that would go in the boot slot that would provide 50% less self-explosion damage when worn.
+- Now, the concept is for it to be an enchantment for boots, which would initally provide 25% self-explosion damage protection (+25% per level).
+- Would cap at level IV.